Certora/Documentation/docs/user-guide/multicontract/index.md

    implementations.

 In this case, the only option is to {term}`summarize` the unknown code for the Prover.
-There are a few commonly used summary types for this situation:

- - The safest option is to use a {ref}`HAVOC_ALL summary <multicontract-havoc>` (or a `NONDET` summary for a view method).

- - The most flexible and most commonly used option is to use a {ref}`DISPATCHER summary <multicontract-dispatcher>`.

-The remainder of this section describes the pros and cons of these options, using the `FlashLoanReceiver.executeOperation` method as an example.

-(multicontract-havoc)=
-### Havoc summaries

-As described above, a havoc summary instructs the Prover to make no assumptions about the missing code.

-The `HAVOC_ALL` summary means that the provided code is allowed to change any state in an arbitrary way, including the state of the calling contract.
-This is {term}`sound`, but it makes it difficult to prove anything.
+Although there are many available types of summaries, the ones most commonly used for unknown code are {ref}`dispatcher`.

+The `DISPATCHER` summary resolves calls by assuming that the receiver address is one of the contracts in the scene that implements the called method.
+It will try every implementing method, and if any of them can cause a counterexample, it will report the counterexample.

+To demonstrate the `DISPATCHER` summary, let us prove a basic property about flash loans.
 For example, we might like to show that flash loans can only increase the underlying balance of the pool.
-We actually need to be a bit careful because a user with a balance could withdraw their own tokens during a flash loan operation without causing a problem.
-For simplicity, we'll assume the user has no balance at the beginning of the transaction (we'll see later that even this assumption is not strong enough).
+We actually need to be a bit careful because a user with a balance could withdraw their own tokens during a flash loan operation, which would decrease the pool's balance without causing a problem.
+For simplicity, we'll try to rule this out by assuming that the user has no balance at the beginning of the transaction (we'll see later that even this assumption is not strong enough).

 We can write the property as follows: